 Subject to change if needed

-Once selected for Cohort 3, candidates will work with credential program they have selected to meet credential program entrance requirements
+Once selected for the Cohort 4, candidates will work with credential program they have selected to meet credential program entrance requirements.

 We are an equal opportunity employer and are committed to broadening the diversity of our workplace.
 All applications and resumes are welcome.
 The Natomas Unified School District is determined to provide district employees, interns, volunteers and job applicants a safe, positive environment where they are assured of full and equal employment access and opportunities, protection from harassment or intimidation, and freedom from any fear of reprisal or retribution for asserting their employment rights in accordance with law.
 No district employee, and, to the extent required by law, interns, volunteers, and job applicants shall be discriminated against or harassed by any coworker, supervisor, manager, or other person with whom the employee comes in contact in the course of employment, on the basis of the actual or perceived race, religious creed, color, national origin, ancestry, age, marital status, pregnancy, physical or mental disability, medical condition, genetic information, military or veteran status, gender, gender identity, gender expression, sex, or sexual orientation or association with a person or group with one or more of these actual or perceived characteristics.
 For concerns regarding discrimination, harassment, intimidation, or bullying in employment, you should immediately contact Angela Herrera, Chief Academic Officer (Compliance Office for Title IX and CC of R Title 5) at 916-561-5253, [email protected] or 1901 Arena Blvd., Sacramento, CA 95834.
 A copy of Natomas Unified School District’s uniform complaint policy and non-discrimination policy are available upon request.